 I’m here to tell you it’s not that simple.
-Some people think these facilities are just concrete and steel—they can’t be that difficult to build, right?
+Some people think these facilities are just concrete and steel—they can’t be that difficult to build.
+Right?
 Well, there are myriad factors that come into play during construction where the intent of the design just can’t be made clear enough.
-During these times, experienced and knowledgeable professionals are needed to take the lead.
+During these times, experienced and knowledgeable professionals must take the lead.

 The Tipping Floor

-While many people think the tipping floor is just a concrete floor with rebar, so much more goes into the design and the makeup of the concrete itself.
-I would venture to say 99 percent of the architect and engineering firms out there don’t know how to design a tipping floor to withstand the abuse it takes on a daily basis.
-On top of that, 99 percent of contractors don’t know how to properly pour the concrete or place the rebar in these facilities.
-By using a general contracting firm to design or build transfer stations, it is highly likely that a basic tipping floor installed by inexperienced contractors will wear down too fast (sometimes within three to seven years) and cost a lot of money in inefficiencies and repairs over the life of the facility.
+While many people think the tipping floor is just a concrete floor with rebar, much more goes into the design and the makeup of the concrete itself.
+I would venture to say 99 percent of the architect and engineering firms out there don’t know how to design a tipping floor to withstand the abuse it takes daily.
+Typically, 99 percent of contractors don’t understand how to pour the concrete or place the rebar.
+Using a general contracting firm to design or build transfer stations, a tipping floor installed by inexperienced contractors will likely wear down too fast (sometimes within three to seven years) and cost a lot of money in inefficiencies and repairs over the life of the facility.
 By contrast, a proper concrete mix design can keep tipping floors intact for over 15 years without the need for repairs.

 In terms of pouring the floor, the contractor must have experience with the right mix to do it correctly.
 Contractors must understand the following:

 - How many control joints should get placed and where

 - Why the floor should slope a certain way